 Price: FREE | More information

 This simple yet powerful plugin enables you to stream RSS feeds from multiple sources directly onto your website.
 You simply select your sources and embed a shortcode on your posts or pages.
 You can tailor the feed output using customization options such as selecting how many posts to show, limiting the age of posts, and scheduling imports from each feed.
+Alternatively, you might consider using the native WordPress RSS block, which can be used to aggregate content from RSS feeds and display it inside your posts and pages.

 - Import any number of feed items.